2020PB/police-brutality/reports/Oregon.md

 Footage shows a small group of people filming officers from a side street.
 Several tear gas canisters and flashbangs are fired at the group, which appears to be exclusively press.
 Some members of the press jog forward and are shot at with impact munitions.

-tags: journalist, tear-gas, shoot, projectile, flashbang
+tags: journalist, tear-gas, shoot, projectile, stun-grenade

 id: or-portland-183